 “HAMMADA” (STONY DESERT)

 After a good night’s sleep, we will visit the famous and exciting Tagdilt Track early in the morning.
 Despite the rather depressing sight of a nearby rubbish tip at this site, this is still an excellent spot for some very special desert specialities.
 Careful searching of the area could reveal Cream coloured Courser, Black-bellied & Crowned sandgrouse, Thick-billed, Bar-tailed, Desert and Temminck’s Horned Larks, as well as Red-rumped and Desert Wheatears and Trumpeter Finch.
-We shall take time to check a nearby building where Desert, White-Crowned, Red-rumped and Mourning Wheatear have been regularly breeding.
+We shall take time to check a nearby building where Desert, White-Crowned, Red-rumped and Maghreb Wheatear have been regularly breeding.
 Lanner and Long-legged Buzzard are also likely here.
 After lunch and depending on the temperatures we can walk through a river bed with good chances of Hoopoe, Bee-eater or Orphean Warbler and in the early evening we can try for Tristram’s Warbler and the often tricky Scrub Warbler at nearby suitable habitat.

 Overnight in Boulmane.